sangar-happy/raspberryPiProjects/README.md

 Red wire:     Used to show connection with positive terminal

-Blue wire:    Used to show connection to gound
+Blue wire:    Used to show connection to ground

 Yellow wire:  Used to show connection with GPIO pin

-White wire:   Used to show internal wiring
+White wire:   Used to show circuit's internal wiring

 Resistors:    Four band color coding is used to show the resistence (<a href="http://www.circuitstoday.com/resistor-color-code-chart">details</a>)